Ruth-Moraa/Ruth-Moraa/README.md

 - 👋 Hi, I’m @Ruth-Moraa
 - 👀 I’m interested in Bioinformatics|Data Science|Evolutionary genetics|Microbiology
-- I’m currently working on sex chromosome determination and population genetics of termites
+I'm currently working on the dynamics of sex chromosome evolution and population genetics of termites

 <!---